gunyu1019/ahttp-client/docs/source/component.rst

 As in the example above, insert the `GITHUB API TOKEN` in token argument of `list_repository_activites` method.
 During the calling process, the key of Header has been overridden to "Authorization".

+.. warning:: The custom component name feature only supports Header, Query, BodyJson, and Form.
+    Using it in other components may cause a `TypeError <https://docs.python.org/3/library/exceptions.html#TypeError>`_.